Superrehtard/old_diaspora_wiki/Coffee-Setup.md

 All other defaults are ok.

-Save your button and add the button ID to your application.yml
+Save your button and add the button ID to your application.yml by following the example in application.yml.example